A guide to budgeting, cash flow and growth targets

 Types of financial goals

-Short-term objectives (0–12 months): for example, create a cash buffer, lower monthly overhead to x% or achieve x$ in revenue per month.
+Short-term objectives (0–12 months): For example, create a cash buffer, lower monthly overhead to x% or achieve x$ in revenue per month.
 These are tactical and meant to achieve short-term stability.

 Medium-term goals (1–3 years): Reduce some business debt, raise gross margin, or save for new equipment.
 These are generally best pursued with disciplined budgeting and incremental investments.